Pionex

 1. Spot–Futures Arbitrage Bot: Market-Neutral Yield

-This bot pairs a spot long with an offsetting futures short to target funding rate payments while neutralizing directional exposure.
-In risk-on conditions, longs often pay shorts, and the strategy attempts to capture that spread.
-Yields have been quoted in the 15–50% annual percentage rate range historically, but they are variable and never guaranteed.
+This bot combines a spot long with an offsetting futures short to target returns related to funding rate dynamics while aiming to limit directional risk.
+In risk-on conditions, the relationship between longs and shorts can shift, and the strategy attempts to benefit from that spread.
+Historically, some discussions place the expected annualized range around 15–50% APR, but actual results vary and are not guaranteed.

 2. Leveraged and Reverse Grid Bots: Amplify or Fade the Move